 Policy writing and evidence gathering

 Policy writing and most evidence gathering for a neighbourhood plan is desk-based, so it is possible to work on these activities from home.
-You can share your work and findings with your group using the online tools below to help you to continue to move forward.
-However, where there are evidence gaps, or you feel more evidence is required, you may need to gather your own evidence.
-This usually requires you to go outside.
+You can share your work and findings with your group using the online tools to help you to continue to move forward.

-Public engagement cannot be done in person during this period, but you may want to consider what consultation and engagement can be conducted online, including surveys and questionnaires.
-It is important, however, not to forget those people who do not have internet access – you can for example, still use phone.
+You may want to consider what consultation and engagement can be conducted online, including surveys and questionnaires.
+It is important, however, not to forget those people who do not have internet access – you can for example, still use phone or postal methods.
 You can also find some survey tools listed below.

 In the updated planning guidance MHCLG have set out some guidance on public consultation in the context of social distancing.